 You could, of course, always schedule an online conference with your colleagues – where you open a sketching tool and try to gather the necessary ideas jointly.
 However, this is certainly not among the most effective and efficient ways to go about this.
 There needs to an easier solution for the problem.
 And we’ll share our take on it in the sections to follow.

 Essentially, it all comes down to 2 things: a good plan and a capable toolset.
-Talking about tools, there are a few possible alternatives.
-One is to introduce a monitoring system that detects inefficiencies and problems in your existing processes.
+Talking about tools, there are a few possible alternatives. that detects inefficiencies and problems in your existing processes.
 However, such systems are typically post-factual and don’t have a clear idea of the real root cause of your problems.

 Therefore, from our perspective, the second option is a more viable.
 A system that allows you to solicit feedback, as you work on creating new processes.
 Such a system would provide you with a dedicated hub for discussion, feedback and insights, and allow those who want and need it to steer the evolution of existing processes accordingly.

-BPM platforms such as ADONIS offer you exactly this and can be a game changer for efficient process teamwork.
+BPM platforms such as ADONIS can be a game changer for efficient process teamwork.
 They provide comprehensive, integrated collaboration possibilities for Process Designers, Analysts and Process Owners in the course of improving existing, as well as designing new processes.
 What’s more, the collaboration aspects also extend to the employees, i.e. the “end consumers” of such information, enabling them to discuss and share their thoughts on the matter too.